Budget Dumpster presents The Fill Logo

 • Installation is simple and straightforward.

-• Not a good choice for areas where temperatures regularly dip below freezing.
+• Not a good choice for areas where temperatures regularly dip before freezing.

 • You won't have control over the exact temperature in your garage.